This app lets you escape boring Zoom meets with fake audio

-New Delhi, March 16 (IANS) If you get bored of long Zoom meetings on certain days, here comes an app that will create natural sounds like a crying baby, a barking dog, choppy audio, construction noises, echo sounds and more, so that you can escape the meetings with a reasonable excuse.
+New Delhi: If you get bored of long Zoom meetings on certain days, here comes an app that will create natural sounds like a crying baby, a barking dog, choppy audio, construction noises, echo sounds and more, so that you can escape the meetings with a reasonable excuse.

 Called Zoom Escaper, it is a free web widget that lets you add an array of fake audio effects to your Zoom Call.